 Can I use the charger from one Atom Electric board for another Atom Electric board?

 No. Only ever use the charger provided with your board.
 Even boards within the same Atom Electric series sometimes operate using different voltages.
 Using a different charger than the one provided with your board is a SERIOUS safety risk.

 How do you stop on an electric skateboard?

 The wireless remote is very intuitive.
 Simply move the throttle forward to accelerate, or pull it backward to brake.

 Is the board waterproof?

-We have taken steps to avoid water damaging critical electrical components, but we still do not recommend riding in wet conditions due to the potential to lose control of the board due to loss of traction on wet surfaces.
+We have taken steps to avoid water damaging critical electrical components, but we still do not recommend riding in wet conditions.

 I've never ridden a normal skateboard.
 Will I be able to learn to ride an electric skateboard?